DjangoCRM/django-crm/docs/installation_and_configuration_guide.md

 You will be able to modify them or add your own.
 Use the superuser credentials from the output to log into the CRM site.

 ## Run CRM on the built-in server

-Don’t use this server in anything resembling a production environment (with internet access to the CRM).
+Don't use this server in anything resembling a production environment (with internet access to the CRM).
 It is intended only for use on a personal computer or in a private local network (during development, for example).

  ```cmd